 It's not just bikes though – graphene has become a big tech story globally, with the promises of this 'wonder material' making advances as far-reaching as aerospace, environmental cleanup applications and electronics.

 Italian tire master Vittoria recently invited us to see what it's got in store with a visit to its graphene technical partner Directa Plus on the shores of Lake Como in northern Italy.
 Click through the gallery above for an in-depth look at what goes on in the graphene factory – and how its properties benefit bike wheels and tires.

 Graphene is refined graphite.
 The raw mined material is put into an expansion ‘system’ where it's hit with plasma with a heat range between 6-10,000C – that’s about the same as the surface of the sun!

 This leads to massive expansion of the raw material, so it goes from a solid lump into what looks like black cotton candy after this process.
-The graphene has an enormous surface area, with 1g equating to around 2630 square metres.
+The graphene has an enormous surface area, with 1g equating to around 2630 square meters.